'Welcome Rahul' posters, graffiti adorn Kanyakumari walls as Cong set for mega mass contact yatra | Politics

 - India

-The coastal town of Kanyakumari was buzzing with activity on Tuesday as Congress workers geared up for the launch of the ''Bharat Jodo Yatra'', which the party is touting as its biggest mass contact programme since Independence and a ''turning point'' in India's political history.
+The coastal town of Kanyakumari was buzzing with activity as Congress workers geared up for the launch of the ''Bharat Jodo Yatra'' this evening, which the party is touting as its biggest mass contact programme since Independence and a ''turning point'' in India's political history.

 Posters with ''welcome Rahul Gandhi'' and ''Bharat Jodo Yatra'' written in Tamil adorned the walls of the city on India's southern tip.